pwittchen/wittchen.io/source/_drafts/formatting-usb-disk-on-linux.md

 ---
-title: Formatting USB drive on Linux
+title: Formatting USB disk on Linux
 tags:
     - linux
     - usb
     - drive
 ---

 Sometimes we may want to format external USB drive.
 I recently encountered a situation, where I had bootable USB drive with operating system ready to install, but I wanted to remove all this stuff and use disk for storing data.
 I couldn't format this disk with GUI tools for some reason and I kept getting errors or information that it's not possible.
-In case you don't know, on Linux everything is always possible, so I quit that GUI garbage, opened terminal and start playing with good old and simple programs.
+In case you don't know, on Linux everything is always possible, so I quit that GUI tool, opened terminal and start playing with good old and simple programs.

 When we insert disk and type: